ceanwang/fltk/README.md

     cmake -DCMAKE_MAKE_PROGRAM=make -DCMAKE_CXX_COMPILER=g++ -DCMAKE_INSTALL_PREFIX=d:/3rd_MinGW -G "MinGW Makefiles" ..

 A8.
-Run
+Run:

     make

 Remeber to do step A5, otherwise you will get an error saying 'make is not found'.

 A9.
-Run
+Run:

     make install